Sunday, September 4, 2011

 Focus of Class

-This is an introductory (yet rigorous) seminar in the philosophy of art (often called “aesthetics”).
+This is an introductory yet rigorous seminar in the philosophy of art (often called “aesthetics”).
 In the context of a philosophical (essentially theoretical, rather than a more narrowly historical, psychological, or sociological, etc.) approach to the products and processes of human artistic efforts, this course surveys and employs a variety of traditional and contemporary concepts for describing accurately our experience, understanding, and appreciation of all forms of art.

 Online Activities

-My main weblog listed above contains links to all supporting course handouts and assignments, including a noninteractive blog-page that lists weekly writing assignments for this course (“Q&A’s: Art and Philosophy”).
-Since I prefer to devote class-time to the exposition and analysis of student and textual positions, I typically reserve my own frequently evolving and tentative views for this online medium.
+My blog listed above contains links to all supporting course handouts and assignments, including a non-interactive page that lists weekly writing/reading assignments for this course (“Art and Philosophy”).
+Since I prefer to devote class-time to the exposition and analysis of student and textual positions, I typically reserve my own views for this online medium.

 Class Policies and Expectations